iterative/dvc.org/content/blog/2022-04-27-terraform-provider.md

 ---
-title: Machine Learning Workloads with Iterative Provider for Terraform
+title: Machine Learning Workloads with Terraform Provider Iterative
 date: 2022-04-27
 description: >
   Today we introduce painless resource orchestration for your machine learning